manjaroman2/linux-conf/README.md

 #### How to use quick

+(0. Know a little bit of python :] )
 1. Setup rclone
 2. `git clone git@github.com:manjaroman2/linux-conf.git && cd linux-conf && chmod +x setup.sh && ./setup.sh`
 3. `pushconf --ask`
 4. `pullconf`

+#### How configure rclone????
+1. Open some bash or zsh or whatever and install rclone from your package manager
+2. `rclone config` and follow instructions
+3. It will create a rclone.conf file somewhere, you probably want to include it in [config.py](config.py)

 #### TODO for Developers

 * Implement loading local backups
+* Config for dummies?
+No.